Correcting for finite statistics effects in a quantum steering experiment

-Here, we demonstrate a protocol based on steering robustness (SR)~\cite{Piani2015}, a quantifier of quantum steering that uses semidefinite programming (SDP) and full tomography on Bob's side.
+Here, we develop a resource-efficient protocol that allows us to demonstrate steering by numerically correcting for finite statistics effects.
+Our protocol is based on the steering robustness (SR)~\cite{Piani2015}, a quantifier of quantum steering that uses semidefinite programming (SDP) and resource-intensive full state tomography on Bob's side.
 Using this measure rather than the binary test of steering inequalities informs us about the noise robustness of an entangled state~\cite{skrzypczyk2014quantifying}.
-Our protocol results in a steering inequality, derived from an adaption of the steering robustness (ASR).
-It is resource-minimal, in the sense it does not need tomography on either party and numerically searches for the tightest steering inequality for the recorded data.
-Further, our method is also efficiently solvable on a classical computer and lower bounds the steering robustness of probability distributions (defined analogously to non-locality robustness).
-We find that our new method requires the shared quantum correlations to be non-signalling~\cite{popescu1994, Horodecki2019, Gisin2020}, which is a built-in assumption for any steering criterion.
-Due to finite statistics, experimental behaviour never fully satisfies this principle~\cite{renou2017inequivalence} and our analysis involves an optimisation method, the semi-device independent non-signalling algorithm (NSA).
-This algorithm finds the closest, according to our chosen order of merit, non-signalling statistics, that we assume to be the underlying behaviour of our experiment in an SDI scenario.
-Note that the recent experimental demonstrations of Bell non-locality with locality, measurement independence and quantum source independence loopholes closed, observe apparent signalling events due to finite statistics in their data collection~\cite{giustina2015,shalm2015,hensen2015,sun2019, rosenfeld2017}.
-Further, we investigate the probability to demonstrate entanglement using the ASR steering inequality.
-We performed the experiment on a robust photonic quantum processor~\cite{Qiang2018} with the stability to perform 10,000 random orthogonal measurements per side.
-Finally, we compare the optimality of our results to well-established quantum steering inequalities~\cite{Cavalcanti2009,Saunders2010, Moroder2016, Wollmann2018}.
+In comparison to the SR, our protocol -- the adapted steering robustness (ASR) -- is resource-minimal, as it does not require tomography on either party.
+Furthermore, it numerically searches for the tightest, optimal, steering inequality for the recorded data and is efficiently solvable on a classical computer.
+We find, in simulations, that for a maximally entangled state, the ASR outperforms other compared steering inequalities when Bob and Alice perform two misaligned orthogonal measurements each.
+For the three settings per party case, the ASR is optimal.